Skip to main content

 --migration_type=h2

-5. Copy the resultant nexus.mv.db file to your $data-dir/db directory.
+4. Copy the produced nexus.mv.db file to your $data-dir/db directory.

-6. Edit the $data-dir/etc/nexus.properties file and add the following line:
+5. Edit $data-dir/etc/nexus.properties file with the following line:

 nexus.datastore.enabled=true